xkam/site/index.md

 ## Write modern javascript (or typescript)

-You can use latest language features or JSX and the code will be transpiled in-browser via babel/typescript (if required).
-To minimize the delay the transpiler will run in a worker thread and process only the changed files.
-Except for the first time, you might not even notice it as the transpilation happens in parallel with loading and initializing the UI framework.
+Use latest language features or JSX and the code will be transpiled in-browser via babel or typescript (if required).
+To make it fast the transpiler will start in a worker thread and only process the modified code.
+Unless you change many files at once or open the project for the first time, the transpiling should be barely noticeable as it runs in parallel with loading and initializing the UI framework.

 ## No server/build required

-Running your code with `getlibs` does not require any build process or even a web server.
+No need for a build process or even a web server.
 Just use static files, open in a browser and hit refresh :-).
-This might be the easiest way to start a new project, do some prototyping, share code samples, teach or learn the new stuff.
+Or run [Browsersync](https://www.browsersync.io/) in watch mode for auto-reload.

-However, before going to production, you still need to setup webpack/rollup/eslint/karma/whatever.
-The `getlibs` project is currently for DEV ONLY.
+ATTENTION!
+This is all good for dev environment only.
+Before going to production, you still need to setup webpack/rollup/eslint/karma/whatever and run a proper build.
+It is not a good idea to transpile your code in-browser in production (unless it is only required for a small number of older browsers - but we are not there yet).

 ## Installation